Kepler's conjecture and phase transitions in the high-density hard-core model on $\mathbb{Z}^3$: Introduction

 For $D^2=3$ and $D^2=12$, the PGSs in $\bbZ^3$ turn out to be $D$-BCC (body-centered cubic) sub-lattices and their $\bbZ^3$-shifts; such structures are inherited by the EPGMs.
 However, this pattern seems exceptional, and we think that $D$-BCC sub-lattices do not arise as PGSs for larger values of $D$.
 For $D^2=8, 9, 10$ the PGSs in $\bbZ^3$ turn out to be deformed $D$-FCC sub-lattices and their $\bbZ^3$-shifts; again, such structures persist in the corresponding EPGMs.
 In contrast to $\bbR^3$, these sub-lattices do not generate additional layered dense-packings.

 However, for $D^2=5$ the deformed $D$-FCC sub-lattices do generate additional layered dense-packings.
 Consequently, there is an infinite degeneracy of PGSs.
-Nevertheless, in contrast to the case of $\bbZ^2$, this degeneracy does not lead to a disorder.
 The ordered EPGMs are generated by deformed $D$-HCP configurations which form the only dominant PGS class.
 Surprisingly, it is deformed $D$-HCPs, rather than deformed $D$-FCCs, that generate EPGMs.
 This is due to the fact that $D$-HCPs have a larger density of a specific low-energy excitation.
 Such a phenomenon seems to be of a generic nature and is observed in other cases discussed below.

 For $D^2=6$ the situation resembles the case of $D^2=5$ but is more involved.
 Similarly to $D^2=5$, there is a single class of dense-packing sub-lattices: it consists of deformed $D$-FCC sub-lattices and their $\bbZ^3$-shifts.
 However, in contrast to $D^2=5$, it generates two rather than one continuum families of layered dense-packings.